SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 Secondly, the 5 years of *scuola superiore* are actually divided into *two section*: a *biennio* (two-year period) and a *triennio* (three-year period).
 The difference is both in the total number of school hours per week and in the subjects taught. *Biennio* acts as an introductory phase for the basics of the chosen specialization, while a large amount of hours dedicated to the specialization will arrive only in the *triennio*.
 During *biennio* common subjects are prevalent, but from the third year onwards students will study more specific subjects and topics.
 For example, a student who chooses a <span style="color: #34b522; font-weight: bold;" >Chemistry institute</span> will study mostly the same subjects and roughly for the same amount of hours that s student of a <span style="color: #d46f0b; font-weight: bold;" >Linguistic institute</span> might have in the first 2 years, but then the student of <span style="color: #34b522; font-weight: bold;" >chemistry</span> will have a lot more <span style="color: #34b522; font-weight: bold;" >chemistry-related subjects and topics</span> to study as opposed to the <span style="color: #d46f0b; font-weight: bold;" >linguistic</span> student.

 Thirdly, being students only 14 when they choose their high school, there's the possibility to change to a different institute or *indirizzo* (which is the specialization) if the right choice hasn't been made.
-This commonly happens towards the end of the second year (so the end of the *biennio*), but you can switch school a year before or after, too (even if doing it in the third year is more complicated and not recommended).
+This commonly happens towards the end of the second year (so the end of the *biennio*), but you can change school a year before or after, too (even if doing it in the third year is more complicated and not recommended).

 #### Liceo

 *Liceo* is, generally speaking, the hardest type of institute/school.
 It gives you a general and detailed education over a very broad range of topics but doesn't prepare you enough for practical work.
-For that you have to continue to university.
+For that, you have to continue to university.
 It really makes you study a lot.

 From the MIUR website: